C2.2 Determine what needs to be added to or subtracted from addition and subtraction expressions to make them equivalent.

 Step 2

-On the interactive whiteboard, display Equivalent Situation 2 in Appendix 1.3.
-Ask students to describe the relationship between the masses of the acrobats that is represented in this situation.
+Display Equivalent Situation 2 in Appendix 1.3.
+Ask students to describe how the masses of the acrobats compare in this situation.

 Distribute a copy of Appendix 1.3 and, if necessary, another copy of Appendix 1.2 to the students.
-Ask them to complete situations 2a and 2b presented in Appendix 1.3, respecting the relationships between the masses of the acrobats represented in Equivalent Situation 1 and in Equivalent Situation 2.
+Ask them to complete situations 2a and 2b presented in Appendix 1.3, respecting the masses of the acrobats represented in Equivalent Situation 1 and in Equivalent Situation 2.

 Ask questions such as: